Wnewsom96/Wnewsom96/README.md

 - 📈  Currently working in Sales in Big Tech (Check Point - Cybersecurity)

 - 📒 Fun fact **I am a forever student, a blessing and a curse.
-Also I love animals, currently 5 cats and 10 chickens!
-I am also an avid foodie, my favorite types being southeast asian.**
+Also, I love animals, currently 1 bearded dragon, 2 leopard geckos, 5 cats, and 7 chickens!
+I am also an avid foodie, my favorite types being Thai, Indian and Ethiopian.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">